-The loan term varies up to 18 months.
-Interest rates vary by state, credit, and loan repayment choice, but in general they vary from between 208% to 459%.
-These interest rates are much higher than they are at any traditional lender or many online lenders.
+The loan term goes up to 18 months.
+Interest rates vary by state, credit, and loan repayment choice, but in general, they vary from 208% to 459%.
+These interest rates are much higher than they are at banks or other online lenders.

 >> Read More: Best Installment Loans